sysbio-curie/deep-multipit/README.md

 ```
 ## Customization
 The simplest and safest way to customize this project is by creating new Python scripts in the [scripts](scripts) directory
-and/or changing the settings in configurtion files.
+and/or changing the settings in configuration files.

 For more complex customization you can also update the code in [dmultipit](dmultipit) package.